Morning Sickness: What to eat when nothing sounds good

 - In another clinical trial evaluating ginger, participants did not experience elevated rates of antepartum hemorrhage, pregnancy-induced hypertension, or preterm birth.

-Smoothies with bananas for morning sickness
+Smoothies that may support morning sickness

 One thing we’ve had success with?
 Smoothies for morning sickness – and we are huge fans of adding in bananas for morning sickness.
 Bananas are a BRATT food, and a food that has a high source of vitamin B6.
 When developing smoothies good for morning sickness, look to mix and match ingredients (fresh or frozen); we look for a combination of the following: